tez-capital/docs.tez.capital_content/en/getting-started/public-baking.md

 ## Public Baking

 Public baking and private baking are the same thing from the perspective of the blockchain.
 The only difference is that a public baker has announced themselves to the Tezos community and is willing to accept delegations.
 A private baker is not willing to accept delegations from delegators.
-A private baker cannot stop these delegations from occuring but a private baker is not expected to pay out rewards to delegators.
+A private baker cannot stop these delegations from occurring but a private baker is not expected to pay out rewards to delegators.

 ### What is Delegation?